Coedice/JeDi/README.md

 ## Running JeDi  <a name="running"></a>
-JeDi is divided into two modules.
+JeDi is divided into two modules: Module 1 produces estimates of individual heterozygosity and Module 2 produces population-level estimates of nucleotide diversity (pi) and divergence (dxy).
+We recommend inspecting the estimates of individual heterozygosity to make a judgement on the inclusion of individuals for Module 2.
+For example, one may encounter individuals with unusually high heterozygosity that one may want to exclude from the calculation of population parameters because they are likely contaminated samples.
+Or one may decide to keep them because they are admixed individuals.
+Similarly, one may decide to modify the population assigned to some individuals after inspecting the values of individual heterozygosity (e.g., assign hybrids to their own population, etc.).
+The user must use their knowledge of the study system and samples to make their own informed judgement.
+Any changes are done on the input files for Module 2 (see below).

 Module 1 requires 3 inputs:
 1. A reference genome in FASTA format
-2. A tab-separated file with two columns (individual IDs and population)
+2. A tab-separated file with two columns (individual IDs and population; e.g. ind_A	pop_X)
 3. A directory with mapped reads in BAM format (each BAM file should be named with the individual ID; e.g. ind_A.bam)

-Modify the 3 first lines of the JeDi/*config.yaml* file, writing the absolute path to each input:
+To tell JeDi Module 1 the location of each input, modify the first 3 lines of the JeDi/*config.yaml* file, writing the absolute path to each input:
 1. ref_genome: "/my_path/my_directory/my_genome.fasta"
 2. pop_index: "/my_path/another_directory/id_pop.tsv"
 3. reads_dir: "/my_path/bams_directory/"

 (Optional) Modify other options in JeDi/*config.yaml* such as:
 	- *threads* employed by samtools, bcftools, piawka, and gstacks
-	- *min_map_quality* minimum PHRED-scaled mapping quality to consider a read for gstacks
+	- *min_map_quality* minimum PHRED-scaled mapping quality to consider a read for gstacks [default 30]
- 	- *minDP* minimum genotype depth for vcftools
+ 	- *minDP* minimum genotype depth for vcftools [default 15]
-	- *mac* identify singletons only [1], or singletons and private doubletons [2] with vcftools
+	- *mac* remove private doubletons (i.e., alternative allele present twice only in one individual) [2], or private doubletons *and* singletons [default 1] with vcftools.
+Use [0] to skip this filtering step.

 Module 2 requires:

-- A tab-separated file with two columns (individual IDs and population)
+- A tab-separated file with two columns (individual IDs and population).
+This is the file that can be modified after inspecting the output from Module 1 (i.e., individual heterozygosities).

-Modify the 4th line of the JeDi/*config.yaml* file, writing the absolute path of the ID file:
+To tell JeDi Module 2 the location of the input file, modify the 4th line of the JeDi/*config.yaml* file, writing the absolute path of the ID file:
--  pop_kept: "../module_2/06-genomic_diversity/ids_kept.tsv"
+-  pop_kept: "../my_path/another_directory/id_pop2.tsv"

-(Optional) Name the ID file as *ids_kept* and move it into the folder *genomic_diversity* of module_2.

-### Testing
+### Testing with a dry-run
-With the mamba environment activated, test that everything is in order with a --dry-run:
+With the mamba environment activated, test that everything is in order with a --dry-run.
+For example, for Module 1:
 ```
 cd /my_path/my_directory/JeDi/module_1
 mamba activate snakemake_JeDi